hyperledger/bevel/docs/source/developer/dev_prereq.md

 ---

 **NOTE:** You will need at least 8GB RAM to run BAF on local machine.
+You can use the [script](https://github.com/hyperledger-labs/blockchain-automation-framework/platforms/shared/scripts/dev_prerequisites_setup.bat) to do the below mentioned steps via batch script for Windows OS.

 ---